pycfast.CFASTModel#

 • device (int | str | None, optional) – Device identifier.
 Can be: - int: Device index (0-based) - str: Device id - None: Updates first device (index 0)

 • **kwargs (Any) – Device attributes to update.
-See Devices class documentation for available parameters.
+See Device class documentation for available parameters.

 Returns: